OATML/bdl-benchmarks/README.md

 Please cite individual benchmarks when you use these, as well as the baselines you compare against.
 For the [Diabetic Retinopathy Diagnosis](baselines/diabetic_retinopathy_diagnosis) benchmark please see [here](baselines/diabetic_retinopathy_diagnosis#cite-as).

-## Contact Us

-The repository is developed and maintained by the [Oxford Applied and Theoretical Machine Learning](http://oatml.cs.ox.ac.uk/) group.
-Email us for questions or submit any issues to improve the framework.

 ## Acknowledgements

-Development and core maintenance of Bayesian Deep Learning Benchmarks (BDLB) are kindly sponsored by:
+The repository is developed and maintained by the [Oxford Applied and Theoretical Machine Learning](http://oatml.cs.ox.ac.uk/) group, with sponsorship from:

 <table align="center">
   <tr>